What is Biological Activated Carbon?

-Due to their inherent and/or man-made macroporous structure, adsorption capacity, and surface chemistry, most commercially available granular activated carbons are excellent support media for biological treatment of drinking water.
-Under water treatment conditions, similar performance has been obtained for the biological removal of dissolved organics with various activated carbons made from sources such as coal, lignite, and wood.
+Due to their inherent and/or man-made macroporous structure, adsorption capacity, and surface chemistry, most commercially available granular active carbons are excellent support media for biological treatment of drinking water.
+Under water treatment conditions, similar performance has been obtained for the biological removal of dissolved organics with various active carbons made from sources such as coal, lignite, and wood.
 Minor differences in performance have been shown in cold water.

 Adsorption capacity for dissolved organics is another critical property to consider.
 Total adsorption capacity, as expressed by the iodine number, and trace removal capacity, is important:

-Additional properties to consider when selecting an activated carbon product include the apparent bed density (AD), hardness and abrasion resistance, chemical reactivity, ash level and ash constituents.
+Additional properties to consider when selecting an active carbon product include the apparent bed density (AD), hardness and abrasion resistance, chemical reactivity, ash level and ash constituents.
 These properties are characteristic limitations of the starting material (e.g., bituminous coal, lignite, wood, etc.).

-The AD of activated carbon influences the backwashing efficiency, the thermal reactivation yield, and the quantity of product, on a weight basis, per volume of GAC contactor.
+The AD of active carbon influences the backwashing efficiency, the thermal reactivation yield, and the quantity of product, on a weight basis, per volume of GAC contactor.
 Carbons characterized by a greater AD hold up to higher backwashing water velocities; they allow more flexibility for thermal reactivation; they represent a greater amount of product, on a weight basis, per bed volume (consequently, a longer on-stream time for a similar adsorption capacity).
-Finally, they hold up better to the removal of carbon atoms when contacted with oxidants such as chlorine or ozone.
+Finally, they hold up better to the removal of active carbon atoms when contacted with oxidants such as chlorine or ozone.

 Carbons with high hardness and abrasion resistance lead to low carbon losses (e.g., carbon fines) during treatment, backwashing, transfer, and thermal reactivation (high reactivation yields).